nestjs-mod/nestjs-mod-fullstack/steps/2024-08-13/en.md

 }
 ```

-### 11. Adding verification of new E2E test methods
+### 11. Adding verification of new methods in the E2E test

 Updated file `apps/server-e2e/src/server/server.spec.ts`